Human Rights and Labor

 Structure to Promote Diversity & Inclusion

 DNP has been promoting diversity since around 2000 in seeking to foster a corporate culture that allows women and other diverse human resources to play active roles.
 In 2016, as an effort to augment our activities in this area, we established the Diversity Promotion Department within the Employee Relations Department in the head office and the Diversity Promotion Committee in each business unit and Group company.
-To drive our efforts further, we converted the Diversity Promotion Department into an independent, dedicated organization in June 2018 and extended our focus from women to other groups, including non-Japanese employees, persons with disabilities, LGBT+ and senior employees age of 60 or older.
+To drive our efforts further, we converted the Diversity Promotion Department into an independent, dedicated organization in June 2018 and extended our focus from women to other groups, including non-Japanese employees, persons with disabilities, LGBTQ+ and senior employees age of 60 or older.

 Basic Policies on Diversity Promotion

 We will create new value by respecting each person’s differences and leveraging their diversity.
 We will strive to promote diversity measures in accordance with the following three basic policies.